From Chapter 9, Iraq War Clinician Guide

 Sexual trauma that is associated with military service most often occurs in a setting where the victim lives and works.
 In most cases, this means that victims must continue to live and work closely with their perpetrators, often leading to an increased sense of feeling helpless, powerless, and at risk for additional victimization.
 In addition, sexual victimization that occurs in this setting often means that victims are relying on their perpetrators (or associates of the perpetrator) to provide for basic needs including medical and psychological care.

 Similarly, because military sexual trauma occurs within the workplace, this form of victimization disrupts the career goals of many of its victims.
-Perpetrators are frequently peers or supervisors responsible for making decisions about work-related evaluations and promotions.
-In addition, victims are often forced to choose between continuing military careers during which they are forced to have frequent contact with their perpetrators or sacrificing their career goals in order to protect themselves from future victimization.
+Perpetrators may be peers or supervisors responsible for making decisions about work-related evaluations and promotions.
+In addition, victims may be forced to choose between continuing military careers during which they are forced to have frequent contact with their perpetrators or sacrificing their career goals in order to protect themselves from future victimization.

 Most military groups are characterized by high unit cohesion, particularly during combat.
 While this level of solidarity typically reflects a positive aspect of military service, the dynamics of cohesion may play a role in the negative psychological effects associated with sexual harassment and assault that occurs.
-Because organizational cohesion is so highly valued within the military environment, divulging any negative information about a fellow soldier is considered taboo.
+Because organizational cohesion is so highly valued within the military environment, victims may fear that divulging any negative information about a fellow Servicemember may affect their relationships with their co-workers and peers.

 While the types of psychological reactions experienced by men and women are often similar, the experience of sexual victimization may be even more stigmatizing for men than it is for women because these victimization experiences fall so far outside of the proscribed male gender role.
 Accordingly, men may experience more severe symptomatology than women, may be more likely to feel shame about their victimization, and may be less likely to seek professional help.